 For most SaaS businesses, an active blog is an essential marketing tool.
 It’s key to increasing your visibility, credibility, and brand affinity, which can give you substantial advantages over your competitors.

-However, it can be a little frustrating waiting for the results to come.
+Despite all the reasons to start a blog, it can be a little frustrating waiting for the results to come.

 The first year when you begin to invest in your blog, you might find yourself checking analytics every day.
 But most blogs don’t start to bring in organic search traffic right away.
 Here’s how to figure out how long you’ll need to wait before you start seeing real results from your blog.

 Firstly, it’s important to remember that blogging is a long game.
 It’s extremely rare to see instant results.
 In most cases, you won’t start to see significant traffic to your blog for several months.
 Some say from three to six months, and others say 12-18 months.

 What makes one SaaS blog bring in new customers after only a couple months and another take a year and a half?
 The answer can be found in a variety of elements, some within your control and some not.
 Getting a handle on which ones you're up against can help you evaluate your progress realistically.

 The more saturated the content landscape in your industry, the longer it will take for your blog to gain traction.
 You can still find unique angles and keyword opportunities, but the reality is that it’s going to take you more time to climb up in search rankings.

 For Enjuris, it took nearly a year to move from just under 1,000 pageviews per month to 5,000, with very little movement within the first six months.
 The blog was publishing nearly 30 pieces of content per month in a super competitive industry, with the full force of an SEO company behind it.
 But fast forward three years, and the site is now bringing in over 100,000 monthly pageviews from organic search, thanks to its strong foundation of optimized content and attention to building a unique brand.
 (You can see more data in our article on setting realistic blog goals.)